-Hybrid breast reconstruction, or what we commonly refer to as hybrid flap-implant (HyFI) reconstruction, combines the techniques of natural tissue (flap) reconstruction and implant reconstruction.
-It enables the creation of a larger breast, even in women who don’t have enough body fat for natural tissue reconstruction alone.
+There are two main types of Hybrid breast reconstruction.
+Hybrid flap-implant breast reconstruction, or what we commonly refer to as HyFIL® reconstruction, combines the techniques of natural tissue (flap) reconstruction and implant reconstruction.
+Another Hybrid procedure know as HyPAD™ combines the use of natural tissue (flap) reconstruction and acellular dermal matrix (ADM) without the use of an implant.
+Both procedures enable the creation of a larger breast, even in women who don’t have enough body fat for natural tissue reconstruction alone.

 Some women feel that it’s the “best of both worlds,” in that it provides thin patients with natural-looking, full breasts without requiring the multiple donor sites necessary for stacked flaps or the fat grafting procedures needed to camouflage implants.
 Hybrid breast reconstruction is considered flap reconstruction that is supplemented with an implant for added projection, similar to breast augmentation.

-In hybrid reconstruction, a silicone or saline (salt water) breast implant is placed above the muscle (preprectoral) and then covered with a layer of your own body fat, taken from a donor site such as the abdomen, thigh, or buttock.
+In flap-implant reconstruction (HyFIL®), a silicone or saline (salt water) breast implant is placed above the muscle (preprectoral) and then covered with a layer of your own body fat, taken from a donor site such as the abdomen, thigh, or buttock.